Route nationale 52

 The Route Nationale 52 is a French trunk road (Route nationale) between Woippy and Mont-Saint-Martin (Belgium).
-This road is a dual carriageway between Rombas and Fameck and between Crusnes and Aubange (Belgium), but it is also a two-way road between Marange-Silvange and Rombas and formerly between Metz and Marange-Silvange and between Fameck and Crusnes.
-This road has an essential place in the Pays Haut (north of Meurthe-et-Moselle) as it serves as an essential access to the cities of Longwy in the northwest and Thionville and Metz in the southeast.
+This road is a dual carriageway between Rombas and Fameck and between Crusnes and Aubange (Belgium).
+It is also a two-way road between Marange-Silvange and Rombas, while it formerly fan between Metz and Marange-Silvange and between Fameck and Crusnes.
+Route Nationale has a crucial place in the Pays Haut (north of Meurthe-et-Moselle) as it serves as an essential access to the cities of Longwy in the northwest and Thionville and Metz in the southeast.